 When you hit a rough patch or mental block, take a step back and think through everything you’ve accomplished.
 Review the projects you are most proud of.
 Why were these projects so successful?
 What steps did you take that made the end result different or unique?
 Reflecting on what you’ve accomplished can help you see your current work in a new light and perhaps approach it from a different angle.

-It’s also important to take time to think back on why you went independent in the first place.
+Be sure to take time to think back on why you went independent in the first place as well.
 Were you looking to pursue a career that let you put your specific talents to use?
-Did you want better work/life balance?
+Did you want a better work/life balance?
 Remind yourself of your initial goals and ensure your daily work is helping you to achieve them.

 It’s not uncommon for independents to struggle with not having a set schedule.
-Creating a daily routine that helps you stay on track can help you avoid procrastination and distractions.
+Creating a daily routine that helps you stay on track can help you avoid procrastination and distractions and help you stay motivated.
 List out your objectives for the week and break them down into manageable tasks.
 You know what time of the day you work best, so structure your days accordingly to maximize productivity.

 If you struggle with staying on task and aren’t sure where to start, try the Pomodoro Technique—working in 25-minute increments followed by 5-minute breaks and one longer break when you complete a big task.

 As many independents know, working from home can be lonely, so be sure to schedule in some social time.
 Meeting up with other independent professionals to talk about their recent projects, challenges, or future plans can help inspire new ideas and provide perspective.
 It’s always helpful to have someone you can turn to for advice or bounce ideas off of.